mrjackyliang/homebridge-adt-pulse/README.md

 This plugin offers three operational modes: "Normal", "Paused", and "Reset".
 To configure these modes, use the following settings:

 - For regular operation, set the `mode` value to `"normal"`.
-- To pause the plugin (all devices will not respond), set the `mode` value to `"paused"`.
+- To pause the plugin (all devices will become non-responsive), set the `mode` value to `"paused"`.
 - To reset the plugin (remove associated accessories), set the `mode` value to `"reset"`.

-It is crucial to note that if you set the plugin to "Reset" mode, the plugin will initiate a countdown with warnings, and __you have approximately 30 seconds to reverse the setting and restart Homebridge before all accessories are deleted__.
+It is crucial to note that if you set the plugin to "Reset" mode, the plugin will initiate a countdown with warnings, and __you have approximately 30 seconds to reverse the setting and restart Homebridge before all accessories related to this plugin are removed__.

 This precautionary measure is in place to avoid unintended resets that could lead to the time-consuming task of reconfiguring automations and accessories.

 ## Specifying the Synchronization Speed
 Typically, the plugin triggers every second to assess whether sync check signals or keep-alive signals should be dispatched.

-However, for older devices incompatible with newer OpenSSL versions (`v3.1`), this may result in constant 100% CPU usage.
+However, for older devices incompatible with newer OpenSSL versions (e.g. `v3.1`), this may result in consistent 100% CPU usage.
 To adjust the firing interval, use the following settings:

 - For "Normal" operation speed, set the `speed` value to `1`.
 - For "Moderate" operation speed, set the `speed` value to `0.75`.